innolitics/rdm/rdm/init_files/documents/software_plan.md

     The `requirements` will be present if there are any noteworthy hardware and software requirements for the SOUP to function properly within the system [[62304:5.3.4]].

     The known `anomalies` present in the SOUP which may affect the functioning of {{device.name}} should be recorded, as should the `anomaly_reference`, a location of the published anomalies list [[62304:7.1.3]].
-(E.g., the list of GitHub Issues for an open source project.)
+(E.g., the list of GitLab Issues for an open source project.)

     When reviewing open anomalies: